juliensees/TryHackMe-Cyber101/networking_essentials.md

     - DNS server

 Dynamic Host Configuration Protocol (DHCP) - application-level protocol that relies on UDP
   - basically used to give devices on a network their IP addresses and other network settings so they can communicate without manual configuration
+        - also used to find out the DNS server and default route on a network automatically
   - the server listens on UDP port 67, and the client sends from UDP port 68
   - smartphone and laptop are configured to use DCP by default
  - follows 4 steps: Discover, Offer, Request, and Acknowledge (DORA)